isomerpages/moe-rivervalleyhigh/pages/Information about the Collection of GCE 'A' Level results.md

 steps.</p>
 <p>Parents can accompany their child back to school.
 Due to limited car parking
 spaces, parking within the school compound is on a first-come-first served basis.
-Once the carpark is full, our Security staff will direct parents to park at the nearest HDB carpark located opposite the school.</p>
+Once the carpark is full, our security staff will direct parents to park at the nearest HDB carpark located opposite the school.</p>